strangerstudios/hide-admin-bar-from-non-admins/readme.txt

 === Hide Admin Bar from Non-Admins ===
 Contributors: strangerstudios
-Tags: admin bar, toolbar, adminbar, dashboard, membership Requires at least: 5.2
+Tags: admin bar, toolbar, adminbar, dashboard
+Requires at least: 5.2
-Tested up to: 6.4.1
+Tested up to: 6.7
-Stable tag: 1.0.1
+Stable tag: 1.0.2

 Hides the WordPress toolbar (admin bar) for all non-admin users.
 Simple plugin with no settings to configure.